-Note that the domain of deployable policies is $\{\bw | \bw \in \calB(1)\}$.
+Note that the domain of deployable rules is $\{\bw | \bw \in \calB(1)\}$.
 This emulates that a real-world principal cannot deploy rules with infinite coefficients.
 Analogously, we can imagine $\bw^\star \in \calB(1)$ or that policies are normalized.
-Importantly, the principal's problems have the same objectives and only differ by \emph{feasible region}!
+Importantly, the principal's problems have the same objectives and only differ by \emph{feasible region}.
 The feasible region of the fairness-constrained problem is $\{\bw\in\R^d:\Delta(\bw)\leq \beta\}$ on the domain while the other is just the domain.
 Because we analyze equilibrium, optimizations are done as if $\bw^\star$ is known.
-If $\bw^\star$ is unknown, then one can follow \citep{chara_icml} (Appendix A) and obtain the same results (up to a small error term).
-To simplify exposition, use the known $\bw^\star$ assumption.
-The principal chooses between two different objectives: Accuracy, $\mathtt{ACC}$, or Social Welfare, $\mathtt{SW}$. $\Delta(\bw)$ is a function capturing the discrepancy (between agent groups) in terms of desirable effort incentivized by policy $\bw$; the function $\Delta(\cdot)$ is chosen by the external stakeholder.
+If $\bw^\star$ is unknown, then one can follow \citep[Appendix A]{chara_icml} and obtain the same results (up to a small error term).
+To simplify exposition, we use the known $\bw^\star$ assumption.
+The principal chooses between two different objectives: Accuracy ($\mathtt{ACC}$), or Social Welfare ($\mathtt{SW}$). $\Delta(\bw)$ is the stakeholder-chosen function capturing the discrepancy (across groups) in terms of desirable effort incentivized by rule $\bw$.